mairacagri/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 Explain why line 4 and line 6 output different numbers.
+on line 1 x is a global variable and we can use also use it insede function f1
+on line 4 x is local variable that can be used only inside {} of f1 function
 ## Question 2

 Take a look at the following code: